keithhb33/AI-Movie-Shorts/README.md

 # AI-Movie-Shorts
 Turn full movies or .MP4 Files into AI-generated movie trailers and summaries using OpenAI.
-This repository experiments with and contributes to the growth and emergence of AI-generated content consumption.

 Example: